RobotsAndPencils/objective-c-style-guide/README.md

   * Use new lines to delimit chunks of related code (approx 4-5 lines).
 If more than 4-5 lines are grouped, consider refactoring those lines into another method.
   * One blank line is generally sufficient.
   * Avoid extraneous new lines between nested sets of parenthesis.
-  * Use blank lines at the end of methods judiciously.
+  * Avoid blank lines at the end of methods.
+(Consider delimiting the final return value with one though.)

 Good: